– About Me, My Why & Your Benefits

 How You Can Benefit

 Whether you recognize it or not, everybody is in business – you rent your brain or your brawn to somebody who pays you for it by the hour, week, month or year.
 Fewer and fewer people will work for the large companies that our parent generation did.
 With fewer companies being created and the existing companies becoming more productive (they will need fewer employees to do the same work or generate the same revenues), more and more people will have to be self-employed.
 That means, MORE PEOPLE WILL BE IN BUSINESS FOR THEMSELVES.
 But, did anybody teach you how to define your marketable skills, package and monetize them, find and sell to customers, generate profitable revenues, manage your profits, and save for retirement while providing for your family?
 Well, nobody taught me either.
 If you do not have these skills, you have to settle for a much lower income and standard of living.
 In business as in life, if your competitor/s are savvier than you, you will ‘lose’.
 If you do not maximize your value, the world will hand you a (low) value you will have to accept.

-The world's population continues to grow while the rate of business formation and employment in businesses have dropped.
+The world’s population continues to grow while the rate of business formation and employment in businesses have dropped.
 The Covid-19 pandemic has resulted in millions of layoffs across the world.
-Those will push more and more people to become INDIVIDUAL business people - solopreneurs or single-owner companies - working as freelancers.
-They need to develop 'business thinking' in order to successfully compete with business savvy people.
+Those will push more and more people to become INDIVIDUAL business people – solopreneurs or single-owner companies – working as freelancers.
+They need to develop ‘business thinking’ in order to successfully compete with business savvy people.
 For many, it may be necessary to even earn a living.
-When we help develop 'business thinking' as a competence across the globe, it will create more stable families and communities, leading to a better society for all of us.
-If we don't, we could see a jump in poverty, overburdened social safety net and social chaos.
+When we help develop ‘business thinking’ as a competence across the globe, it will create more stable families and communities, leading to a better society for all of us.
+If we don’t, we could see a jump in poverty, overburdened social safety net and social chaos.